Retirement Living Hub

 Find your center by simply paying attention to the present moment, without judgment.

-Understanding Meditation and Mindfulness for Seniors
+Understanding Meditation and Mindfulness for Us

 Mindfulness is a specific type of meditation that focuses on bringing your attention to the present moment.
 You intentionally observe your sensations, thoughts, and surroundings without labeling them as good or bad.
 This practice helps you stay grounded and fully engaged in your current experience.